alexandercoabad/ABC_123_MatrixDisplay/README.md

 The algorithm is based on this https://tinytapeout.com/chips/ttsky25a/tt_um_vga_glyph_mode developed by James Ross.

-This serves as a template for any combination of letters and numbers that you like!
+The ABC-123 Matrix Display serves as a template for any combination of letters and numbers that you like!
 For example: https://github.com/alexandercoabad/Philippine_IC_Design_Boot_Camp_2026/tree/main

 Link to actual VGA Playground https://vga-playground.com/?repo=https://github.com/alexandercoabad/ABC_123_MatrixDisplay